ssinghal37/iss-tracker/README.md

-# COE 332 Midterm - ISS Tracking
+# ISS Tracking Flask App
 ## The Sands of Midterm - Overview

 This directory/project builds on previous assignments to create a Flask web application that fetches data about the ISS's trajectory from NASA and stores it in a Redis database.
 The user uses various curl commands with different endpoints (detailed below) to see information.
 Everything is containerized and runs via Docker